 Unique point: A no-frills app that focuses on one thing at a time––not at all overwhelming for beginners of mindfulness.

-Unique point: Allows you to curate your personalised profile and track your mindful journey through an in-app calendar.
+Unique point: Allows you to curate your personalized profile and track your mindful journey through an in-app calendar.

 Co-founded by meditation and mindfulness expert Andy Puddicombe, Headspace is an app that provides 10-minute meditation sessions.
 The first 10 are free, and you do not have to complete them within consecutive days.
 Described as a gym membership for the mind, the app is also used by celebrities like Emma Watson, Jared Leto and Gwyneth Paltrow.